Baba Anujka: Appeal

 Both the prosecutor and the defendants appealed the verdict to the Appellate Court in Novi Sad, and that trial took place on 29 and 30 November 1929.
 The prosecutor demanded capital punishment for all defendants.
 After some cross-examination, Sima and Sofija Momirov admitted that they knew about the poison from the start, but all defendants stood by their previous statements otherwise.
 The verdict was delivered on 30 November 1929.
-Anujka was re-sentenced to 15 years in prison with hard labor, and Stana and Sofija Momirov were re-sentenced to life in prison.
+Anujka was re-sentenced to 15 years in prison with hard labour, and Stana and Sofija Momirov were re-sentenced to life in prison.
 Sima Momirov's sentence was increased from 15 years to life, and Ljubina Milankov's sentence was increased from 8 to 10 years.
 Sturza and Stojić were again acquitted.

-Anujka was released at age 98 after eight years in prison due to old age.
+Anujka then appealed to the Court of cassation in Novi Sad.
+The trial at the Court of cassation was held on 5 March 1930, and the court upheld Anujka's sentence.

+Sentence

+Anujka spent her sentence in the women's prison in Požarevac.
+She was visited there in May 1934 by a group of law students and journalists.
+She was held in the prison hospital at that time.

+She was released from prison in 1936 due to old age, after spending 8 years there.
+When visited by journalists after her release, Anujka maintained innocence and denied participating in poisonings.
 She died two years later in her house in Vladimirovac, on 1 September 1938, at the age of 100.